 The difficulty level of numerical reasoning tests depends on two main factors, which are job levels, and occupations.
 Aptitude testing companies design numerical reasoning tests in different difficulty levels and use corresponding benchmarks to ensure that the test is appropriate to specific occupations and levels and accurately measures candidates’ capabilities and potential against these.

-Numerical reasoning tests are designed to assess candidates at different organizational levels (such as graduate, professional, and managers) to see whether a person possesses the necessary capabilities to meet the requirements of a job at a particular grade.
+Numerical reasoning tests are designed to assess candidates at different organizational levels (such as graduates, professionals, and managers) to see whether a person possesses the necessary capabilities to meet the requirements of a job at a particular grade.

 Hiring companies can ask test providers to customize numerical reasoning tests for specific roles.
 This means it depends on certain occupations that the difficulty level varies.
 In occupations requiring stronger numerical reasoning competencies, numerical reasoning tests can be more complex and difficult than others that don’t require excellent numerical reasoning abilities.